 MAE 535 Principles of Material Design The design of materials is central to the development of materials for applications.
-Knowledge on the principles of material design is needed for engineers and scientists that are involved with material development or research.
+Knowledge of the principles of material design is needed for engineers and scientists that are involved with material development or research.
 This knowledge entails broad understanding of the types of structures that materials can exhibit, how the structures can be fabricated, and how the structures impact the behavior, which includes mechanical, thermal, electronic, dielectric and electrochemical behavior.
-Particularly valuable for material design is broad knowledge of the types of material structures, which are in scales ranging from the nanoscale to the macroscale and include interfaces.
 This course covers the principles of material design, with emphasis on the interplay among processing, structure, properties and applications.
-The material tailoring involves consideration of the architecture, composition, phases, porosity, connectivity, interfaces, surfaces and scales.
-The materials include single-phase materials, multi-phase materials, multi-scale materials, two-dimensional materials, one-dimensional materials and pastes.
-The design is illustrated with materials that are relevant to structural, electronic, thermal and electrochemical applications, with consideration of the relationship between the structure and properties of the materials and that between the processing and the structure.
+The design is illustrated with materials that are relevant to applications.

 MAE 536 Random Vibrations and Stochastic Structural Dynamics This course is an introduction of random vibrations, including a review of probability theory; concepts and applications of summation and multiplication of random variables; descriptions of random processes and their origin; single and multiple degree-of-freedom linear system such as responses of machines and structures due to transient and random excitations; analyses in the time and frequency domains for reliability design, system identifications, vibration testing and control in engineering practice; non-linear systems and structures and statistical linearization as well as a brief discussion on Monte Carlo simulations.
 Also listed as CIE 520.
 LEC.